51yourdream/privacy/mathPractice/en/terms.md

 ### 5.1 Refund Principles
 - Refund policy follows Apple App Store's standard refund policy
 - Generally, purchased subscription fees are non-refundable
-- Refund requests under special circumstances require Apple customer service review
+- Special refund requests require Apple customer service review

 ### 5.2 Refund Process
 To request a refund, please:
 1. Contact Apple customer service (recommended method)
 2. Or send an email to our customer service explaining the situation
-3. Provide purchase receipt and reason for refund
+3. Provide proof of purchase and reason for refund

 ### 5.3 Service Termination
-- After refund, your membership privileges will be terminated immediately
+- After refund, your premium privileges will be immediately terminated
-- You can continue to use basic free features
+- You can still continue using basic free features
 - Downloaded learning data will remain on your device

 ---

 ## 6. Intellectual Property

-### 6.1 Application Copyright
+### 6.1 App Copyright
-- This application and all its content are protected by copyright law
+- This app and all its content are protected by copyright law
 - Including but not limited to: software code, interface design, problem content, images, text, etc.
-- You receive only a usage license, not ownership
+- You obtain only a usage license, not ownership

 ### 6.2 User Content
-- Learning data generated during your use of this application belongs to you
+- Learning data generated during your use of this app belongs to you
 - We will not use your personal learning data for commercial purposes
 - Anonymized statistical data may be used to improve product features

 ### 6.3 Third-Party Content
-- This application may contain content or links provided by third parties
+- This app may contain content or links provided by third parties
-- Copyright of third-party content belongs to their respective owners
+- Third-party content copyright belongs to their respective owners
 - We are not responsible for third-party content

 ---